gofore/angular-basic-training/testing/README.md

 ---
 # Angular 2 unit testing
-- Since Angular 2 code is mostly just ES6 classes it is very easy to instantiate classes for testing.
+- Since Angular 2 code is mostly just TS classes it is very easy to instantiate classes for testing.
 Suppose we had the following component:
 ```typescript
     @Component({
       selector: 'videos',